 Our Thailand Liquid Paper facility has taken a proactive role in environmental management, going far beyond regulations and boosting employee knowledge and involvement in environmental policies.
 Being ISO-14001 certified, the facility functions as a truly sustainability dedicated operation.
 Current environmental goals include a 15% reduction in electricity and a 3% decrease in yearly water consumption.
 Energy reduction projects include updating large equipment, such as chillers, that significantly affect the facility’s energy usage, saving approximately 1 million watts of energy for certain processes.
 The facility is also currently budgeting to install solar panels.
 In addition, the facility sells all solvents and waste to recycling and waste management companies.

 Process Solutions (East Wilton, ME): Overall Sustainability Improvements

 The East Wilton’s team’s efforts resulted in a 10% reduction in energy, a 17% reduction in water usage, a 15% savings in sewage costs and reduced GHGs by over 1,700 tons.

 We work hard to do good and give back to our communities in meaningful ways.
 Our mission is to improve lives where people live, learn, work and play and investing in our community is key to achieving that.
 Through charitable contributions of time, product and cash we touch millions of lives and communities around the globe.

-Through Newell Gives, our employees are encouraged to spend a minimum of 8 hours annually volunteering for a cause they care about.
+Through give@newell, our employees are encouraged to spend a minimum of 8 hours annually volunteering for a cause they care about.
 This format enables employees to volunteer when and where they want, for the causes most important to them.
 Together, over the course of a year, the Newell community can make a significant impact by sharing our time and skills in the community.

 Times of Need